ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ### Setting up Elastic Stack
 The elastic stack comprises of the following components.

-1. Beats - Multiple agents that ship data to logstash or elasticsearch.
-In our context, filebeat will ship the Ballerina logs to logstash.
+1. Beats - Multiple agents that ship data to Logstash or Elasticsearch.
+In our context, Filebeat will ship the Ballerina logs to Logstash.
 Filebeat should be a container running on the same host as the Ballerina service.
-This is so that the log file (ballerina.log) can be mounted to the filebeat container.
+This is so that the log file (ballerina.log) can be mounted to the Filebeat container.
-2. Logstash - Used to process and structure the log files received from filebeat and send elasticsearch.
+2. Logstash - Used to process and structure the log files received from Filebeat and send Elasticsearch.
-3. Elasticsearch - Storage and indexing of the logs received by logstash.
+3. Elasticsearch - Storage and indexing of the logs received by Logstash.
-4. Kibana - Visualizes the data stored in elasticsearch
+4. Kibana - Visualizes the data stored in Elasticsearch

 Elasticsearch and Kibana are provided as cloud services from https://www.elastic.co/cloud with a 14 day trial period.
-We only have to set up logstash and filebeat containers on-premise if you are going ahead with cloud services.
+We only have to set up Logstash and Filebeat containers on-premise if you are going ahead with cloud services.
 If you are not opting for the cloud service, then you have to setup docker containers for all the tools and have it on-premise.

 1. Download the docker images using the following commands.
    ```bash